mtumilowicz/java11-error-messages-using-enum/README.md

     * when the order is complete - sends it
     * when the order is incomplete - message

-We could model it in two different ways:
+* We could model it in two different ways:
     1. by throwing exception
     1. by returning `Either`

     In each case error messages stored in enum is a good approach but when it comes to `Either` - it is very natural.

+    **Shown approach with error messages encapsulated in enum are much more cleaner than putting them in properties files or literal strings.**

 * error messages
     ```
     public enum OrderErrorMessages {